 The Atherton Tablelands features amazing waterfalls like Millstream (the widest single drop fall in Australia) and Tulls (300m high).
 And there are so many other falls to be seen on a trek through the misty mountains in the rainforest.

 After a busy day sightseeing and adventuring, relax with a tropical dinner cruise taking in the sights of Cairns Harbour and Trinity Inlet.
-Spirit of Cairns is a luxury sailing catamaran offering dinner cruises three nights a week as well as lunch cruises every Sunday.
+Spirit of Cairns is a luxury sailing catamaran offering dinner cruises four nights a week.

 Enjoy the cool breeze and the views as you wander the decks with a drink in hand, then sit down to a three-course set menu.
 With regularly changing menus featuring delicious local produce, it’s the perfect way to end another day in paradise.